High Availability

 • While executing unified backup, you do not have to pause the HA synchronization to perform backup on the standby unit.

 You can use the unified backup to recover a new RMA device if an unanticipated incident occurs.
 You can identify the unified backup file by its name.
 A prefix "Unified" is added to the unified backup file name.
-You can select the management center to restore and also select its State (Active/Standby).
+You can select the to restore and also select its State (Active/Standby).

 Restore Management Center from Unified Backup